 Respiratory therapists work closely with doctors, nurses and other clinicians in emergency rooms, critical care units, diagnostic centers, clinics, and home health care organizations.
 SFCC’s program prepares students for a fast-paced, in-demand career.
 Blending high-tech training with compassionate care, students gain the skills required to be a specialist in assessing and treating people with breathing and cardiopulmonary disorders.

-SFCC’s respiratory care program prepares students to become knowledgeable, competent, effective, and ethical respiratory care practitioners consistent with the professional, community, and employer expectations of registered respiratory therapists (RRT).
+SFCC’s Respiratory Care Program prepares students to become knowledgeable, competent, effective, and ethical respiratory care practitioners consistent with the professional, community, and employer expectations of registered respiratory therapists.
 Graduates will have demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists.

-For information on admission requirements and process see the Respiratory Care Applicant Information document online, https://www.sfcc.edu/programs/respiratory_therapy or a respiratory care department adviser.
+For information on admission requirements and process, see the Respiratory Care Applicant Information document, https://www.sfcc.edu/programs/respiratory_therapy or a Respiratory Care Department adviser.
 Students must complete all respiratory care core courses at SFCC.
 Students are required to pass each course with a grade of “C+” or better in order to progress in and complete this sequential program.

 NOTE: A.A.S. degrees are designed to prepare students for entry-level positions in specific occupations; they are not generally intended to transfer to four-year institutions.

 Upon completion of this program, students will be able to:

 - Demonstrate professional, effective, compassionate and ethical behavior in the practice of respiratory care.